TSFM in-context learning for time-series classification of bearing-health status: Results and Discussion

 \section{Results and Discussion}

-The presented methodology offers significant advantages over conventional approaches by combining pre-trained TSFMs with few-shot prompting.
+The presented methodology offers significant advantages over traditional AI approaches by combining pre-trained TSFMs with few-shot prompting.
 It enables rapid deployment, eliminates training time, minimizes expert dependency, and ensures scalability across diverse assets and failure modes.
+Our work highlights the broader potential of TSFMs to scale to entire new applications, such as classification as investigated in our work.
+The method's flexibility makes it adaptable to diverse assets and fault types, or even to entire new classification tasks.

 The results demonstrate that aligning covariates and target data as pseudo time-series patterns effectively utilized the TSFM's generalization capacity.
-The model achieved 96\% accuracy across all samples, with high precision and recall (F1 $\approx 0.95-0.98$), consistently distinguishing between normal and faulty conditions, although the servo-press dataset was not part of the models training data.
-The FFT-based approach was crucial in highlighting fault-indicative frequencies, and the presentation of random examples in the prompt context contributed to robust classification, minimizing confusion between classes.
+The context with 69 few-shot examples yielded 97.5\,\% accuracy, on-par performance with the MLP baseline (97.9\,\%).
+Both consistently distinguish between normal and faulty conditions, although the servo-press dataset was not part of the GTT training data.
+The FFT-based approach was crucial in highlighting fault-indicative frequencies, and the presentation of more random examples in the context contributed to minimizing the confusion between classes.

-While this method is promising, limitations must be acknowledged.
-The method was applied to only four target classes.
-Since the context length in the examined GTT model is limited in the number of time steps, a higher number of classes would result in less represented examples per class.
-This can reduce the prediction accuracy of the TSFM and increases the probability of misclassifications.
-Real-world deployment may also require additional consideration of computational and integration factors, especially if the method is implemented on an edge device with limited memory and computation ability.
+While this method is promising, a current limitation is the application to only a few target classes, such as four classes as in our study.
+Since the context length in the examined GTT model is currently limited to 4480 time steps, a higher number of classes would result in less represented examples per class, with potentially negative impact on the classification accuracy.

-This work highlights the broader potential of TSFMs in predictive maintenance across industries.
-The method's flexibility makes it adaptable to diverse assets and fault types, with future enhancements like domain-specific pre-training or improved interpretability expected to extend its impact further.